 Example 3

-It is also important to note the risks of businesses built using yield farming strategies.
+It is also important to note the risks associated with businesses built using yield farming strategies.
 In this scenario, retail users and institutional investors provide funds to a business that engages in yield farming strategies.

 If the business does not implement proper hedging strategies or adequate withdrawal periods, this could lead to a bank run and the eventual bankruptcy of the business.
 Your assets will become stuck in legal limbo, and if you receive a payout, it will be in-kind, at par value, or at a haircut.